ethananselkelly/recipease/README.md

 Running the App locally
 =========

-This is a web app but can be run locally if you prefer.
+This is a web app but can be run locally on your machine.

 Recipease was created using Node 14.15.
 Please make sure you have the proper packages installed using yarn install